eur0pa/DS2Fix/README.md

 ## How to use

+1. go do the [release page](https://github.com/eur0pa/DS2Fix/releases) and download the latest version
-1. unpack anywhere
+2. unpack anywhere
-2. run ds2fix.exe
+3. run ds2fix.exe
-3. either click 'Apply' before launching Dark Souls II or after, it doesn't matter
+4. either click 'Apply' before launching Dark Souls II or after, it doesn't matter

 ## Current fixes